autechjobs/website/src/pages/index.md

     image: images/10.jpg
     title: Liberating Job Search
     content: >-
+      Hey there!
+Searching for a tech job is like full-time work.
+AU Tech jobs is your personal assitant to aggregate jobs from 35+ companies and remind you about follow up for applied jobs.

-      AU tech jobs is a job aggregator system for tech jobs in AU mainly focused on companies that provide work visa sponsorship.
+      On top of it, you can filter jobs from companies known to provide work visa sponsorship.
     actions:
       - label: Learn More
         url: /features